tickerpal/tickerpal.github.io/README.md

-# Tickerpal Slackbot
+# Tickerpal Slack Bot
-A slackbot that allows you to get stock prices on demand in Slack.
+A slack bot that allows you to get stock prices on demand in Slack.

 ## Install
 Install it on your own slack team.